Wesley participates in the William D. Ford Federal Direct Loan Program.

 As of July 1, 2012 the only type of loan available to graduate level students is the unsubsidized Stafford loan.

-The unsubsidized Stafford will begin to accrue this interest at the time of disbursement but does not have to be repaid until 6 months following graduation or after dropping below half-time.
-The interest rate is 3.73 percent for loans disbursed between July 1, 2021 and June 30, 2022.
+The unsubsidized loan will begin to accrue this interest at the time of disbursement but does not have to be repaid until 6 months following graduation or after dropping below half-time.
 Interest rates are established each year for unsubsidized Direct Loans.
 Learn more here.

 The procedure for applying for a Direct unsubsidized Stafford loan is as follows: